bartvandebiezen/css-conventions/css-conventions.md

 ===*/
 ```

+### Never limit comment lines to 80 characters.

+- Some guidelines advice to limit lines to 80 characters for readability.
+Don't do this.
+- Line breaks have or should have semantic value.
+- Manually limiting line length adds unnecessary extra time for editing comments.
+- Set your editor to wrap lines instead.

 ### Write actions inside the CSS as: "Action (date/situation)".

 - Always include a date or situation when it should be changed.